mui/material-ui/docs/pages/blog/mui-x-v6.md

 ---
-title: MUI X v6 is ready for production!
+title: Introducing MUI X v6.0.0
 description: Introducing the new major version of the advanced components.
 date: 2023-03-06T00:00:00.000Z
 authors: ['josefreitas']